markazerdd/katacoda-scenarios-1/101v2/dd101-part2-6npm/step3.md

 Now look at the Datadog network page and watch the number of retransmits and the average round-trip times taper downward.
 This may take 5 minutes or more.

+Nice work!
+Now you can reward yourself with a passing grade by typing `grademe`{{execute}} in the terminal.